• Home

 Jerome Powell, chairman of the US Federal Reserve, during the Hoover Institution's George P. Shultz Memorial Lecture Series in Stanford, California, US, on Monday, Dec.
 1, 2025.

-Jerome Powell, chairman of the US Federal Reserve, during the Hoover Institution's George P. Shultz Memorial Lecture Series in Stanford, California, US, on Monday, Dec.
-1, 2025.Jason Henry/Bloomberg - Getty Images
+Jerome Powell, chair of the Federal Reserve, at the Hoover Institution’s George P. Shultz Memorial Lecture Series in Stanford, Calif., Dec.
+1, 2025.Jason Henry—Bloomberg/Getty Images

 Recommended Video

 Yesterday’s ADP jobs report didn’t help.
 The private data showed a surprise drop of 32,000 roles in November, with the report adding that pay growth has also been on a downward trend.
-“Hiring has been choppy of late as employers weather cautious consumers and an uncertain macroeconomic environment,” ADP’s chief economist, Dr Nela Richardson wrote in the report.
+“Hiring has been choppy of late as employers weather cautious consumers and an uncertain macroeconomic environment,” ADP chief economist Nela Richardson wrote in the report.
 “And while November’s slowdown was broad-based, it was led by a pullback among small businesses.”

-Compounding the negative outlook was the most recent jobs report by Challenger, Gray & Christmas, indicating that by November, companies had declared 1,170,821 job cuts—a 54% rise compared to the 761,358 declared during the initial eleven months of the preceding year.
-If these numbers seem recognizable, it's due to their pandemic-level severity, as the career specialists noted.
-“Year-to-date job cuts are at the highest level since 2020 when 2,227,725 cuts were announced through November,” “It is the sixth time since 1993 that job cuts through November have surpassed 1.1 million.”
+Adding to the gloom was the latest jobs report from Challenger, Gray & Christmas, which revealed that through November, employers have announced 1,170,821 layoffs—an increase of 54% from the 761,358 announced in the first 11 months of last year.
+If those figures sound familiar, it’s because they’re pandemic-era bad: “Year-to-date job cuts are at the highest level since 2020 when 2,227,725 cuts were announced through November,” the career experts wrote.
+“It is the sixth time since 1993 that job cuts through November have surpassed 1.1 million.”

 Bad news is good news

-“The market shifted expectations after guidance from NY Fed President Williams that he supported a rate ‘further adjustment in the near term’,” wrote Bank of America economists Aditya Bhave, Mark Cabana, and Alex Cohen in a note to clients this morning.
-“The Fed has not pushed back and history suggests the Fed does not surprise hawkish.
+“The market shifted expectations after guidance from NY Fed President [John] Williams that he supported a rate ‘further adjustment in the near term,’” wrote Bank of America economists Aditya Bhave, Mark Cabana, and Alex Cohen in a note to clients this morning.
+“The Fed has not pushed back, and history suggests the Fed does not surprise hawkish.
 A December cut seems a forgone conclusion.”

 “Data on the U.S. Labor market continues to reinforce the case for easing, while inflation data shouldn’t stand in the way,” echoed Mark Haefele, UBS Global Wealth Management’s CIO.
-“Inflationary pressures appear to be moderating, as the ISM Prices Paid Index fell to 65.4 in November, down from 70 in October, marking a seven-month low.
-Finally, although inflation is running around 1pp above the Fed’s 2% target, the personal consumption expenditure index—the Fed’s favorite measure— should show on Friday that price pressures are not intensifying.”
+“Inflationary pressures appear to be moderating, as the ISM Prices Paid index fell to 65.4 in November, down from 70 in October, marking a seven-month low.
+Finally, although inflation is running around 1pp above the Fed’s 2% target, the personal consumption expenditures index—the Fed’s favorite measure—should show on Friday that price pressures are not intensifying.”

 “Signs of weakness in the incoming lower-tier U.S. Labor market data have been consistent with the market coalescing around a December Fed cut,” chimed Goldman Sachs in a note to clients this morning.

 But the FOMC meeting next week won’t be plain sailing.
-In BofA’s opinion, Powell will preside over “the most divided committee in recent memory.”
-Trump-appointee Stephen Miran, for example, will likely once again advocate for a 50 basis point cut—in line with the reductions the White House has been lobbying for all year.
-A number of members are also expected to push for a hold, while the remaining majority will opt for a more minor 25bps revision.
+In BofA’s opinion, Chair Jerome Powell will preside over “the most divided committee in recent memory.”
+Trump appointee Stephen Miran, for example, will likely once again advocate for a 50 basis point cut—in line with the reductions the White House has been lobbying for all year.
+A number of members are also expected to push for a hold, while the remaining majority will opt for a more minor 25 basis point revision.

 “Turning to Powell’s press conference, we think he will attempt to strike a hawkish tone to placate the hawks,” BofA added.
 “We are skeptical this would work.
 Powell’s hawkish remarks in July and October jolted markets, but they didn’t stop the Fed from cutting.
 Investors might be wary of getting head-faked for a third time.”